pawarsakshi128/SecurePass/README.md

 1. **Clone the Repository:**

 2. **Run the Spring Boot Application:**
-- Import the project into your favorite IDE (like IntelliJ IDEA, Eclipse).
+- Import the project into your favorite IDE (like IntelliJ IDEA, Eclipse, VS Code).
 - Run the main class `Application.java` to start the Spring Boot application.

 3. **Open the Frontend:**